-- Theoretical classes with attendance not mandatory. - Practical classes of problem-solving face and learning of concepts using a computer program in the computer room, with compulsory attendance.
+- Practical classes of problem-solving face and learning of concepts using a computer program in the computer room, with compulsory attendance.
 Idea is to encourage initiative and creativity of the student looking for that, to many problems, first look how to resolve it or get an idea of what can happen with the help of computer.